 Who should attend:

-This class is intended for professionals from manufacturing, design, energy, and sustainability, as well as for academics (faculty, researchers, and graduate students).
+This class is intended for professionals from manufacturing, design, energy, and sustainability practicing in industry, government and non-profits, as well as for academics (faculty, researchers, and graduate students).
+Participants are encouraged to bring sample cases for discussion and class will include time for hands-on LCA demonstrations.

 Laptops with the ability to run openLCA are required.